What we know about the jurors selected so far in Derek Chauvin's trial - KESQ

 The prospective jurors have previously completed a 16-page questionnaire that asked for their personal thoughts on Black Lives Matter, policing and other topics.
 In court, each person is sworn in and then questioned one-by-one in a process known as voir dire.
 The juror’s name, address and other information are kept anonymous.

-Nelson is questioning the prospective jurors for the defense, while Steve Schleicher is questioning them for the prosecution.
-Judge Peter Cahill is presiding over the trial.
+Seven jurors were selected in the first four days of jury selection last week.
+One juror has been selected on Monday.

-Three jurors were selected on the first day of jury selection on Tuesday, and two jurors were selected on Wednesday.
-One was chosen on Thursday.
+The first seven jurors chosen are not finalized.
+The court plans to bring them back to question them further as to whether the city’s $27 million settlement with Floyd’s estate had any impact on their views of the case.

 The first juror selected was a White man in his 20s or 30s who works as a chemist and said he has an analytical mind.